neumino/neumino.github.io/movies.md

-### Hamilton
+### Under the Riccione Sun
-*Released on 2020-07-03, vote average 7*
+*Released on 2020-07-01, vote average 6.5*

-An unforgettable cinematic stage performance, the filmed version of the original Broadway production of “Hamilton” combines the best elements of live theater, film and streaming to bring the cultural phenomenon to homes around the world for a thrilling, once-in-a-lifetime experience.
+While vacationing on the crowded beaches of Riccione, a group of teenagers becomes fast friends as they grapple with relationship issues and romance.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/DSCKfXpAGHc?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/wkBw_pphRqs?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>